martinus/unordered_dense/README.md

 * Deletion speed is relatively slow.
 This needs two lookups: one for the element to delete, and one for the element that is moved onto the newly empty spot.
 * no `const Key` in `std::pair<Key, Value>`
-* Iterators are not stable on insert/erase
+* Iterators and references are not stable on insert or erase.

 ## 2. Installation